Grant Assist Program Peer Review

 * Please be ready to send as complete an application as you can, on time.
 The peer reviewers are volunteering their time, and we try to respect their own needs for scheduling their workload.
 You will be asked to submit your application as a single document (PDF), according to the instructions provided at time of registration for peer review.

-Jan 23, 2018: Internal submission deadline.
+Jan 27, 2020, 10am: RSO submission deadline.
 Your Associate Dean of Research will want to read as well as sign your proposal and the Research Services Office must review all applications before supplying the institutional signature and permitting submission of your application to SSHRC.
-The RSO usually sets the internal deadline at 8-10 working days before the SSHRC deadline.
-However, your department and your faculty will have their own internal deadlines too.
-Please consult your Research Facilitator and speak with your Chair, regarding internal deadlines for SSHRC applications.
+Please confer with your Chair, regarding departmental deadlines.